snototter/viren2d/docs/source/index.rst

   text, arrows* and more on image data.
 Additionally, it can be used as a simplistic drawing toolbox, if basic shapes are all you need.

-  To get an idea of its capabilities, check out the examples in the :ref:`quickstart tutorial<quickstart>` or the cheat sheets throughout the :ref:`API documentation<api-documentation>`.

 **How to get started?**
    * Check the requirements and :ref:`install the library<installation>`.
-   * Learn how to use the library from the :ref:`quickstart tutorial<quickstart>`.
+   * Learn how to use the library by the examples in the :ref:`quickstart tutorial<quickstart>`.
    * Look up the :ref:`API documentation<api-documentation>`.
    * If you want to contribute, check the :ref:`development guide<dev-guide>`.